 The Internet of Things architecture comprises four levels:

-• Application layer.
-This layer features embedded software — i.e., firmware or proper operating systems — that runs on sensing and actuating devices.
+- Application layer.
+This layer features embedded software—i.e., firmware or proper operating systems—that runs on sensing and actuating devices.
 It may also include mobile, web, and desktop applications helping users interpret sensor data and manage gadgets.
-So if you’re looking to create an IoT app, we’ve bad news: applications are just the tip of the IoT iceberg.
+So if you’re looking to create an IoT app, we've got bad news: applications are just the tip of the IoT iceberg.

-1. Gateway capabilities.
-IoT gateways support devices connected through wired and wireless IoT communication protocols, such as Bluetooth, Zigbee, Z-Wave, and LPWANs, and perform protocol conversions, enabling devices with different connectivity tech stacks to communicate.
+- Gateway capabilities.
+IoT gateways support devices connected through wired and wireless IoT communication protocols, such as Bluetooth, Zigbee, Z-Wave, and LPWANs, and perform protocol conversions, enabling devices with different connectivity technology stacks to communicate.

-2. Regular device capabilities.
+- Regular device capabilities.
 IoT nodes typically collect and share data.
-But they can also construct networks on the fly to accommodate new nodes or replace an existing malfunctioning device.
+But they can also construct networks on the fly to accommodate new nodes or replace existing malfunctioning devices.
 Also, some IoT devices can display limited data processing functionality (i.e., edge IoT deployments) and switch between sleep and awake modes to save energy.

 The Internet of Things architecture also incorporates device management and security components.